aaronjanse/asciidots/docs/libs/clone.md

 - Once the end dot is emmited, you can send other dots in the lib and use it again
 - If the `N` dot is not an integer or is negative, this will generate continuously clones of the dot.

+### Source
+The source code is availaible [here](https://github.com/ddorn/asciidots/blob/master/libs/clone.dots) .
+If something doesn't work, do not hesitate to [open an issue](https://github.com/ddorn/asciidots/issues/new?title=Bug%20in%20clone%20librairy:%20).

 [Back to docs home](../../index.md) - [Back to libs](index.md)